 JAMIE SALAS, originally from San Antonio, TX, received a Bachelor of Fine Arts degree in Dance from the University of Nevada, Las Vegas with a concentration in performance and choreography.
 While attending UNLV, Jamie had the opportunity to perform at the International Dance Festival in Kiel, Germany; Edinburgh Fringe Festival in Edinburgh, Scotland; and Korean National Sport University in Seoul, Korea.
 Upon graduation, Jamie became a founding member of Las Vegas Contemporary Dance Theater.
 Soon thereafter, she received a yearlong scholarship to train at the Giordano Dance School in Evanston, IL.
 Since moving to Chicago, Jamie has danced with Inaside Chicago Dance, Chicago Tap Theatre, Esoteric Dance Project and bnw:dance.
 She has also performed as a freelance artist in several shows including Dance Chance, Dance Chicago, Chicago Freelance Dance and Thodos New Dances.
 Her choreography has been featured at venues such as Northeastern Illinois University, Chicago Theatre, Ruth Page Center for the Arts and Stage 773.
 Performance, choreography and teaching are definitely three passions instilled in her.
+In addition to teaching dance, Jamie is also a Pure Barre instructor.
 She is so grateful to have the opportunity to contribute to the growth of so many talented dancers at LoMastro and is looking forward to another successful year!

 MARK YONALLY is currently the Artistic Director of Chicago Tap Theatre, one of the most critically well-regarded companies in Chicago.
 Mark has developed a national and international reputation as a performer, with solo performances in Chicago, Kansas City, Albuquerque, Amsterdam and Paris.
 He has been blessed to have Sarah Petronio, Dianne Walker, Bill Evans and Billy Siegenfeld as mentors.
 As a company member of the Bill Evans Dance Company and Especially Tap Chicago (ETC), Mark performed at such prestigious festivals as the St. Louis Tap Festival, the Chicago Human Rhythm Project, the Gus Giordano Jazz Dance World Congress and at the Royal Opera House in Helsinki, Finland.
 Furthermore, Mark has gained the plaudits of major dance critics for his innovative approach to tap choreography.
 His works have been commissioned and performed by the Bill Evans Dance Company, ETC and Hope College, among others.
 Mark also maintains a longstanding professional relationship with Valérie Lussac, Artistic Director of Tapage of Toulouse, France.
 Mark is a noted educator and has taught at festivals throughout the U.S. and has served on the faculty at Oklahoma City University and Hope College.
 He is sought after for his multidisciplinary approach to tap teaching, which includes history, basic music theory and an emphasis on jazz music, and has taught in France, Germany, Switzerland and the United States.
 Mark is also a published author, with pieces appearing in Dance Spirit, Dance Teacher and Dance Magazine.